 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 British Psychological Society

 Areas of counselling I deal with

-Sessions cost £90.
+All sessions (assessment and therapy) last 50 minutes and cost £120.
 Most people come once a week, on a consistent day and time.
-Sessions last for 50-60 minutes.
 How long we continue to meet for will depend on your needs.

 I work part-time during the weekday, evenings and sometimes at weekends